Jacknet/dreampi/README.md

 An environment-agnostic fork of [DreamPi](https://github.com/Kazade/dreampi) which can run on most GNU/Linux flavors that can run Python 2.7, optimized for use with devices outside of a Dreamcast.

 ## Prerequisites
-Ensure your distro can utilize a PPP daemon (`pppd`), either supplied by a Linux kernel compiled to support PPP or through other means.
-Otherwise, a network would not be established and your connection will terminate.
+Ensure your distro's kernel is compiled to support PPP and can utilize the PPP daemon (`pppd`).
+Otherwise, a network would not be established between the host and client systems and your connection will terminate.

 Install the following dependencies through PIP:
 1. pyserial